How vegetable cultivation is helping Manipur farmers to harvest ‘profit’

 Thanks to the idea of switching from rice to vegetable farming, the farmers of the northeastern state are finally managing to earn profits.
 In fact, in the recent times, a lot of farmers have shifted from rice growing to vegetable farming as the traditional paddy cultivation is no more profitable.

 Talking about their success stories, a farmer from Imphal, the capital city of the state, told ANI that more and more farmers are opting for vegetable farming.
-Along with record harvest, vegetable farming has yielded profit for the farming community in the state.
+Along with record harvest, vegetable farming has yielded the profit for the farming community in the state.

 "I took up vegetable farming instead of rice cultivation, as it enabled me to generate a better income," Ibohanbi told ANI.